emreyavas-robomigo/homebridge-http-co2-sensor/README.md

 * `connectTimeout` \<number\> **optional** \(Default: **30000**\): Time in milliseconds the client waits until the CONNECT needs to be acknowledged (CONNACK).

-Below is an example of an mqttObject containing the basic properties for a humidity service:
+Below is an example of an mqttObject containing the basic properties for a Co2 Level service:
 ```json
 {
   "host": "127.0.0.1",